Charles Reed - Chair

 Among other roles, he was part of the coaching staff of the England Cerebral Palsy and Great Britain Paralympic swim teams from 1982-1992.

 Ken has been a Member of the Board of Trustees since March 2011.
+He was re-elected for a second three year term at the AGM 2015.

 Lee Mason is the Chief Executive of the County Sport Partnership Network- the body which represents and supports the nationwide network of County Sports Partnerships.
 The role builds on Lee’s time as Director of the County Sports Partnership in Bucks & Milton Keynes, which he led since the Partnerships’ inception in 2000, overseeing its success and growth into a highly regarded multi-agency Partnership and working closely with Stoke Mandeville Stadium and WheelPower to develop sport for disabled people in the local area.